 There’s a price difference of £130/$130 between the Amazon Fire TV Stick 4K and Apple TV 4K, which might make this comparison seem like a mismatch.
-But these are the two best video streamers currently available, and their feature sets are surprisingly similar.
+But these are the two best video streamers currently available, with surprisingly similar features.

-It’s therefore likely that someone might consider which one of the two they should buy.
+It’s therefore likely that you're wondering which streamer is better, and which one of the two would be the best value for money.
 At the very least, anyone eyeing up the Apple might wonder what they will lose, if anything, by opting for the more affordable Amazon alternative.
+Plus, with Amazon's many seasonal sales, you might be able to grab a bargain.

 It’s peculiar to think of the Apple TV 4K as a big device, but the stick-shaped streamer has become so prevalent that Apple’s compact black box design looks like something of an anomaly.